FlynnCruse/-ai-meeting-assistant-privacy-policy/docs/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please create an issue in our GitHub repository.
+If you have any questions about this Privacy Policy, please contact us.